Trusted Houston Child Custody Attorneys & Lawyers

 ·Provisions regarding parental relocation and travel with the children

-·Provisions regarding decisions pertaining to the child’s education, medical needs, extracurricular activities and religion
+·Provisions regarding decisions about the child’s education, medical needs, extracurricular activities and religion

 ·Any other provisions that the parents agree to